fdagner/feedback-targeting__moodle-database-preset/README.md

 ## Getting started

-Download the release file.
+Download the [release](https://github.com/fdagner/feedback-targeting__moodle-database-preset/releases) file.
 Create a "Database" activity in Moodle and then upload the ZIP file in the "Presets" tab under "Import".

 Customize the feedback questions in the list view and in the template for new entries.
 Do not forget to switch off the editor before!

-## Formulate questions and adjust number
+## Add questions and adjust number

 1. Open the template user-defined JavaScript.